momentim/CCC25/content/whats-on/childrens-activities/impact-youth-club/index.md

 ### Impact club is for all primary school students P1 - P7 during term time
 🌟 Join Impact Youth Club: Fun, Friendship, and Faith! 🌟

 Calling all primary school kids from P1 to P7!
-Join us on Thursday nights during term time **from 7 to 8 pm at the [Charleston Community Centre](../../../contact/#charleston-community-centre)** for games, engaging bible lessons, crafts, and tasty snacks.
+Join us on Tuesday nights during term time **from 6 to 7 pm at the [Charleston Community Centre](../../../contact/#charleston-community-centre)** for games, engaging bible lessons, crafts, and tasty snacks.

 ![Impact Club Pic](featureimpactclub.jpg)